-The University of Melbourne was incorporated and University of melbourne.
-The University of the Governor and the Legislative Council of Victoria, the Royal assent having been given on 22nd January, 1853.
+The University of Melbourne was incorporated and endowed by an Act of the Governor and the Legislative Council of Victoria, the Royal assent having been given on 22nd January, 1853.
 The University consists of and is governed by a Council of 32 members and a Convocation consisting of all graduates.
 The University buildings, together with those of the affiliated residential colleges, are situated on 106 acres of land in the southern part of Carlton.

 Payment to the University of an annual endowment of £45,000 from 1st July, 1923, was provided for in the University Act 1923.
-In addition, a supplementary grant of £216,300 was received for the year 1948-49.
-Other annual statutory grants and grants for special purposes are £6,500 for a School of Agriculture, £7,900 for a Veterinary School, £3,200 for a Chair of Obstetries, £2,000 for the teaching of Psychology, £2,100 for Research, £2,500 for the Conservatorium of Music, £1,000 for University Extension work, £15,500 for the Department of Bacteriology, and £1,500 for the teaching of nutrition, bringing the total Government grant to £303,500.
+In addition, a supplementary grant of £104,500 was received for the year 1947-48.
+Other annual statutory grants and grants for special purposes are £6,500 for a School of Agriculture, £7,900 for a Veterinary School, £3,200 for a Chair of Obstetrics, £2,000 for the teaching of Psychology, £2,100 for Research, £1,000 for University Extension work, £11,000 for the Department of Bacteriology, and £1,500 for the teaching of nutrition, bringing the total Government grant to £184,700.
 In addition to grants from the Government, the Council derives income from fees paid by students for lectures, examinations, certificates, and diplomas.
 Further income is derived from endowments of various kinds.